nuxeo/nuxeo/README.md

 [tooling used to handle this
 module](https://github.com/nuxeo/tools-nuxeo-crowdin/).

+## WARNING

+All properties files in this module are managed automatically: except on edge cases, you should never push changes to these files on GitHub, otherwise they may be lost at next automated synchronization.

+Note that only the master branch is handled by synchronization, manual changes are still needed on maintenance branches.

 ## How to add a new language?

 If your language is not on Crowdin, create it on Crowdin, and download